 Factory Acceptance Testing (FAT) or factory witness testing also needs to be completed prior to shipping the finished modules.
 While many fabricators outsource this task, PCX conducts its own FAT tests, including mechanical and electrical systems, cabling, power, cooling and fire systems.
 FAT testing ensures the system is operational and ready to install, and reduces risk of failure once the unit is delivered.

-Step Five: Delivery and Installation
+Step Four: Delivery and Installation

 Once completed, the finished unit is shipped for installation.
 Delivering and installing any prefabricated electrical power distribution system can be completed in a fraction of the time it would take to wire the same system on site.
 All modular units are thoroughly tested before leaving the factory, so they are guaranteed to work correctly once they are commissioned—another factor that saves substantial time and manpower.